 Different is so freaking beautiful!
 Allow yourself to see yourself as beautiful.
 I wish I had a long time ago!

 14. Take care of Family

 This is one of the words on the wings above but I like it.
 Love your family.

 We, as a general population, usually take advantage of those around us.
 It's nature.
 We don't realise that one day they can be gone--- at least not on the surface.
 It takes digging deep and allowing yourself to be in true touch with yourself to truly appreciate what you have.
 This is more natural to some than others.

 Know that your family is there in the most purest of forms to teach you, guide you, and stand with you.
-Some of those of you who are like me who have been through some treacherous times in their childhood were robbed of this in a most natural form.
-But in a way we weren't.
+Some of those of you who are like me who have been through some treacherous times in their childhood was robbed of this in a most natural form.
+But in a way, we weren't.

 Stick with me.

 And now, I know the true meaning of family...
-I have many in my heart family that mean a lot to me.
+I have many in my heart family that means a lot to me.
 My family, My scout family.
 My friends.
 All my family.